rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

      Decomposing       : 151.28595
      Ordering          : 0.00000

-When ordering the 587 components resulting from a 75-tiling sorting with the "average* quantiles ordering strategy, the maximal order of a component is limited to an average size of about 170 actions with a maximal size of 269 actions (see Lines 22-29).
-With a tasks queue of 587 components to be ranked now in parallel on only 12 cores, we need to fix a consequent minimal component size of 150 actions in order to avoid too short individual task's durations (see Line 26).
+When ordering the 587 components resulting from a 75-tiling sorting with the *average* quantiles ordering strategy, the order of a component is limited to a maximal size of 269 actions (see Line 27).
+With a queue of these 587 components to be ranked now in parallel on only 12 available cores, we need to fix a consequent minimal component size of 150 actions in order to avoid too short individual tasks' durations (see Line 26).

-Even bigger performance tableaux may be ranked with a larger *cpu_count()*.
-We were using therefore in 2018 the HPC Platform of the University of Luxembourg (https://hpc.uni.lu/), the following run times for very big ranking problems could be achieved both:
+Bigger performance tableaux may definitely be ranked with a larger *cpu_count()*.
+We were using therefore in 2018 the HPC Platform of the University of Luxembourg (https://hpc.uni.lu/).
+The following run times for very big quantiles ranking problems could be achieved both:

     - on Iris -skylake nodes with 28 cores [7]_, and
     - on the 3TB -bigmem Gaia-183 node with 64 cores [8]_,